How flight tracking works

 - Most propeller aircraft

 Of course there are lots of exceptions from these rules.
 There are some older A300, A310, A320, B737, B747, B757, B767, MD10, MD11 aircraft flying without an ADS-B transponder, which make those aircraft invisible on Flightradar24 when in areas with ADS-B coverage only.
 But there are also some Twin Otters, Saab 340, Saab 2000 and MD-80 aircraft with an ADS-B transponder that are visible on Flightradar24 in areas with ADS-B coverage.

-Aircraft visible on Flightradar24 (within MLAT or FAA coverage)
+Aircraft visible on Flightradar24 (within MLAT, radar, or Flarm coverage)

-In regions with MLAT or FAA coverage most of the air traffic is tracked and visible independent of aircraft type.
-But as mentioned above MLAT coverage is limited to some areas with many FR24-receivers and can normally only be achieved on altitudes above about 5,000-10,000 feet, which means that general aviation on lower altitudes may be flying below MLAT coverage.
-FAA is in most cases not tracking general aviation flights without a flight plan.
-Data provided by FAA is often missing aircraft registration information and aircraft tracked with MLAT in many cases is missing the callsign information.
+In regions with MLAT, radar, or Flarm coverage most of the air traffic is tracked and visible independent of aircraft type.
+That includes propeller aircraft, helicopters and gliders.
+But as mentioned above, MLAT coverage is limited to some areas with many FR24 receivers and can normally only be achieved at altitudes above about 3,000-10,000 feet, which means that general aviation at lower altitudes may be flying below MLAT coverage.
+North American radar data in most cases does not include general aviation flights without a flight plan.
+Radar data is often missing aircraft registration information and aircraft tracked with MLAT in many cases are missing the callsign information.

 In areas where Flightradar24 normally have coverage, all major airports are marked with blue airport markers.

 Flightradar24 relies on volunteers around the world for the majority of our coverage.
 Find out how you can contribute and host a receiver.

 Please note that coverage and aircraft visibility is dependent of many parameters including aircraft type, aircraft transponder type, aircraft altitude and terrain, so coverage can be different for different aircraft, even on the same location.
-If an aircraft you are looking for is not visible on Flightradar24 it either does not have correct transponder or it's out of Flightradar24 coverage.
+If an aircraft you are looking for is not visible on Flightradar24 it either does not have a compatible transponder or it's out of Flightradar24 coverage.

 Please visit our FAQ to find answers to frequently asked questions about Flightradar24.